A class of open surfaces with algorithmically solvable homeomorphism problem: Introduction

-\begin{defi} Let $n\ge 1$ be a natural number.
-A \bydef{topological $n$-automaton} is a triple $\calx = ( (X_0,\ldots,X_p), (C_1,\ldots,C_p),(f_1,\ldots,f_q))$ where \begin{itemize} \item $p,q$ are nonnegative integers; \item for each $k$, $X_k$ is a compact triangulated $n$-dimensional manifold-with-boundary, called a \bydef{building block}; \item for each $k\ge 1$, $C_k$ is a connected component of $\bord X_k$, hereafter called the \bydef{incoming boundary component} of $X_k$.
+\begin{defi} Let $n\ge 1$ be an integer.
+A \bydef{topological $n$-automaton} is a triple $\calx = ( (X_0,\ldots,X_p), (C_1,\ldots,C_p),(f_1,\ldots,f_q))$ where \begin{itemize} \item $p,q$ are nonnegative integers; \item for each $k$, $X_k$ is a compact connected triangulated $n$-dimensional manifold-with-boundary, called a \bydef{building block}, or a \bydef{state}; \item for each $k\ge 1$, $C_k$ is a connected component of $\bord X_k$, hereafter called the \bydef{incoming boundary component} of $X_k$.
 The other boundary components of the building blocks, including all boundary components of $X_0$, if any, are called the \bydef{outcoming boundary components}; \item for each $i$, there exist $k,l$ with $k\le l$ such that $f_i$ is a simplicial homeomorphism from some outcoming boundary component of $X_k$ onto $C_l$; $f_i$ is called an \bydef{arrow}; \end{itemize} subject to the condition that every outcoming boundary component is the domain of exactly one arrow. \end{defi}

-An example of topological automaton is given in Figure~\ref{fig:automaton}.
+An example of topological $2$-automaton is given in Figure~\ref{fig:automaton}.

+\begin{rem} In order for decision problems about topological automata to be well-defined, one needs to be a bit more precise: letting $\calx$ be a topological $n$-automaton, fix a triangulation of each building block $X_k$, i.e.~a homeomorphism between $X_k$ and the geometric realization of a simplicial complex $A_k$, in such a way that each $f_i$ is conjugate to a simplicial map between some subcomplexes of the $A_k$'s.
+Then $\calx$ can be encoded by finite data that can be manipulated using one's favorite mathematical software. \end{rem}

-To any topological $n$-automaton $\calx$ we associate an $n$-dimensional manifold $M(\calx)$ by starting with $X_0$ and `following the arrows' to attach copies of the various building blocks.
+To any topological $n$-automaton $\calx$ we associate an $n$-dimensional manifold without boundary $M(\calx)$ by starting with $X_0$ and `following the arrows' to attach copies of the various building blocks.
 The idea is simple, but the formal definition is rather awkward, since we must specify an order in which the building blocks are attached, and keep track of the copies of the building blocks that have already been used.
 To this effect, note that by the last condition, the ordering of the $f_i$'s induces a linear ordering $L$ on the set of outcoming boundary components.